Getting started with video can be a little intimidating, especially when you hear so many technical-sounding terms, like frame rate or fps.

 The next key variable to take into consideration when choosing a frame rate is the amount of motion in your video.
 This one’s pretty straightforward.
 If you have a lot of movement, you’ll probably want to capture at a higher frame rate.

-However, this doesn’t necessarily mean you’ll want to produce at a higher frame rate, but capturing at a higher frame rate ensures a higher level of detail for the amount of motion captured.
-The higher frame rate also allows for more flexibility when editing your video
+However, this doesn’t necessarily mean you’ll want to produce at a higher frame rate, but capturing at a higher rate ensures a higher level of detail for the amount of motion captured.
+The higher rate also allows for more flexibility when editing your video.

-To help you decide what’s best for you, here are a few common options.
+To help you decide what’s best for your video content, here are a few common options.

 24fps